Lab

 Sutapa Goswami

-Sutapa Goswami 🔈 recently graduated with a Bachelors in Psychology (with Honours) from the University of Delhi, India.
-She harbours a keen research interest in understanding the impact of early-life stress and traumatic adversity on the socio-emotional development of children and adolescents.
+Sutapa Goswami 🔈 is currently a Masters student in Clinical Psychology at Teachers College, Columbia University.
+She harbours a keen research interest in understanding the impact of early-life stress and traumatic adversity on the emotional regulation development profiles of children and adolescents.
 Through pursuing a career in research (as well as clinical practice), she intends to integrate mind-body contemplative practices from the east with the traditional biomedical models to foster a more holistic approach towards psychotherapeutic treatments.
 Apart from school, she is trained in Kathak (an Indian classical dance form) for 8 years, and enjoys reading, peaceful walks/runs in nature, and music.

 sutapa.gos1209@gmail.com